-Landing pages are standalone parts of your website dedicated to converting customers in a specific marketing or lead nurturing campaign.
+Landing pages are often building using dedicated landing page builders and act as standalone parts of your website dedicated to converting customers in a specific marketing or lead nurturing campaign.
 These pages won’t feature the same navigation elements and components as the other pages on your site.
 Instead, they serve a single purpose: to convert.

 People can arrive on your landing pages when they click a link in your social media campaigns, PPC ads, or email marketing messages.
 The singular focus of landing pages makes them an excellent tool for generating specific actions from customers.

 Before we get into some specific landing page statistics, let’s look at some of the highlights: